steiflab/Ouroboros/README.md

 Ouroboros is designed to find cell cycle phase, cell cycle pseudotime and dormancy depth in scRNAseq datasets.
 It uses transfer learning within the latent space of a variational autoencoder to infer these features on new datasets.

-For more information see the Wiki: *add wiki*
+For more information see the Wiki: [wiki](https://steiflab.github.io/Ouroboros/)

 ## Installation